thilde/future-tbd/README.md

 ![alt text](https://github.com/thilde/future-tbd/blob/master/mob_programming_sprint_two.png "Mob Programming 2")

 ### Continuous Integration and Deployment
-After much research, we decided to use Microsoft's Visual Studio Team Services for our CI/CD implementation.
+After much research, we decided to use Microsoft's Visual Studio Team Services for our CI/CD implementation for the following reasons:

+* Compatibility with Microsoft Azure and Visual Studio.
+* Compatibility with Git.
+* Agile tools included if needed.

+The CI system automatically builds the code every time there is a merge to master and executes the tests upon each build.
+The CD system deploys the software to a stage environment where additional tests are being run and then deploys the software to a live production environment.

 ### Sprint Review
 At the end of the sprint, we conducted our second sprint review.
 Our stakeholder, Michael Johnson, was again able to provide some feedback on the website.
 Here are a couple of key events from sprint review: